Hadahamdaa/GrammarXpert/README.md

 It provides real-time feedback and suggestions through an intuitive **Gradio-based UI**, making it simple and efficient to use for both academic and professional writing.

 ## ✨ Features
 - ✅ Detects grammar, spelling, and punctuation errors
-- ✍️ Suggests corrections with improved readability
-- 🗣️ Analyzes tone and style of writing
 - ⚡ Real-time checking via **Gradio interface**
 - 🌐 Easy-to-use web UI without extra setup